 What Payroll Taxes Do Nonprofits Pay?

-Yes, there are certain employment taxes a 501(c)(3) organization is responsible for at the federal, state, and local levels if it has employees who make more than $100 per year.
-Federal income tax withholding and FICA must be withheld from employees' paychecks.
+Yes, there are certain employment taxes a 501(c)(3) organization is responsible for at the federal, state, and local levels if it has employees.
+Specifically, 501c3 payroll taxes include federal income tax withholding, FICA, and SUTA.
+Therefore, “Do nonprofits pay payroll taxes?” is a relevant question for 501(c)(3) organizations.
+Federal income tax withholding, FICA, and SUTA must be withheld from employees' paychecks.
 501(c)(3) organizations must deposit any income tax withheld and both the employer and the employee portions of FICA taxes (Social Security and Medicare).

-An organization with a 501(c)(3) income tax exemption is also exempt from FUTA.
-Nonprofits that are not designated as 501(c)(3) organizations are not exempt from paying FUTA tax.
-For additional information about which payroll taxes a nonprofit organization is responsible for, read the IRS article Exempt Organizations: What Are Employment Taxes.
+For additional information about which payroll taxes a nonprofit organization is responsible for, read the IRS article Exempt Organizations: What Are Employment Taxes?

 Do Nonprofits have to Withhold Employee Income Taxes?